HeinrichG-V12/M70_rusEFI/hardware/lua.md

-# LUA on rusEFI Proteus
+# Lua on rusEFI Proteus

 ### As of 2021 a popular open source Lua scripting engine.
-### Some ECUs (EGS, ABS/ASC) in my BMW 8-series need a PWM (100Hz) modulated throttle signal to work error free.
-LUA gives us the possibility to realize it.
+### Some ECUs (EGS, ABS/ASC) in my BMW 8-series need a PWM (100Hz) modulated throttle position signal to work error free.
+Lua gives us the possibility to realize it.

-How is LUA configured now?
+How is Lua configured now?
 Here are the necessary steps:
 - assign output
 - set PWM frequency and initial duty cycle
 - update duty cycle in event